elastic/kibana/x-pack/README.md

 #### Running SAML API integration tests

 We also have SAML API integration tests which set up Elasticsearch and Kibana with SAML support.
-Run API integration tests separately with SAML support like so:
+Run _only_ API integration tests with SAML enabled like so:

 ```sh
 node scripts/functional_tests --config test/saml_api_integration/config